 Massage can boost your mind to increase your serotonin levels and can also reduce your cortisol levels.

 I practice yoga daily, go to a Zumba class twice a week and walk over a mile a day.
-I struggle to get sunlight in the Winter in the U.K. so I make sure to eat extra foods containing Vitamin D. Foods that contain vitamin D are fatty fish, like tuna, mackerel, and salmon.
-Foods fortified with vitamin D, like some dairy products, orange juice, soy milk, and cereals.
-Beef liver, cheese and egg yolks.
+I struggle to get sunlight in the Winter in the U.K. so I make sure to eat extra foods containing Vitamin D. Foods fortified with vitamin D, like some orange juice, soy milk, and cereals.
+This diet is a plant based diet only.

 I know it’s difficult to motivate yourself when you are feeling depressed, I do promise you will feel better if you follow any of the above methods.
 Keep believing in yourself, if I can do it so can you.